 From 1975 to 1989, Mr. Woods served as both the Director of the Staten Island Borough Office of the Department of City Planning and later as the Director of the Brooklyn Borough Office.
-He has a Bachelor of Architecture degree from Cornell University and he is an Adjunct Professor at the Hunter College Department of Urban Affairs and Planning.
+He held a Bachelor of Architecture degree from Cornell University and served as an Adjunct Professor at the Hunter College Department of Urban Affairs and Planning.

 Mr. Woods passed away in May 2017 at the age of 78.
 He is deeply missed by all at The River Project.